Antidale/racingway/README.md

 Currently, Racingway can only generate the seed string, which you'd enter at one of the pages that generates seeds.
+Racingway is being worked on to expand it's abilities to actually generate seeds from the main site and galeswift's fork.

-This limitation should be restricted at some point soon!
+Racingway built with the [racetime-bot](https://github.com/racetimeGG/racetime-bot) and is initially patterned after [ootr-randobot](https://github.com/OoTRandomizer/rtgg-randobot).